Can a static QR code be edited later?

 Static QR codes are simple, durable, and ideal when the encoded destination is stable.
 They are especially strong for WiFi credentials, fixed URLs, evergreen contact details, and straightforward print use cases.

-ScopeQR is built around that model: browser-based generation, no signup, no dashboard dependency, and no redirect layer.
+ScopeQR is built around that model: browser-based generation, no signup, no dashboard dependency, and no hidden redirect layer.

 Dynamic QR codes are useful when the destination may change after printing, when scan analytics matter, or when you need routing rules, campaign management, and API workflows.